Don’t let fear prevent you from being a solo traveller. Learn how to stay safe with these essential safety tips for travelling alone.

-But, equally, there are disadvantages to travelling alone.
-Not least of these are personal safety concerns and, for the first-time solo traveller, these anxieties can turn into paralysing terror.
-Safety should always be a priority for travellers, and never more so if you are travelling solo.
-And, sadly, solo female travel requires extra vigilance.
+Staying safe should always be a priority for travellers, and never more so if you are travelling alone.
+And, sadly, travelling as a solo female requires extra vigilance.

-The good news is that there are concrete steps you can take to keep yourself safe.
-Let me now share my 17 top safety tips for travelling alone.
+The good news is that there are concrete, actionable steps you can take to keep yourself safe.
+Put any fears to bed with my 17 essential safety tips for travelling alone.

 Terrorist threats or internal conflicts

 If it’s your first solo travel trip why not dip your toe in the water and venture somewhere that is familiar?
-This could be somewhere that you have been before or a city-break in your home country.
+This could be somewhere that you have been to before or a city break in your home country.
 This will help you gain the confidence to travel solo.

-Regardless of how loosely planned the rest of your trip is, make sure you’ve booked your first night’s accommodation.
+Regardless of how loose the plans are for the rest of your trip, make sure you’ve booked your first night’s accommodation.
 Also, figure out how you will get there from the airport or train station.